cloudnative-pg/cloudnative-pg/docs/src/fencing.md

     the applications.
 When the fence will be lifted, the primary instance will be started up again without performing a failover.

-    Given that, we advise users to fence primary instances only if strictly required
+    Given that, we advise users to fence primary instances only if strictly required.

 If a fenced instance is deleted, the pod will be recreated normally, but the postmaster won't be started.
 This can be extremely helpful when instances